payzeio/laravel-payze/README.md

 ## Payments & Requests

-All of the requests are sent by corresponding classes, which extends the same class (PayzeIO\LaravelPayze\Concerns\ApiRequest).
+All the requests are sent by corresponding classes, which extends the same class (PayzeIO\LaravelPayze\Concerns\ApiRequest).

-All requests are called statically by `request()` function (passing constructor data), then chain all of the needed data and then `process()`.
+All requests are called statically by `request()` function (passing constructor data), then chain all the needed data and then `process()`.

 Detailed instructions about needed data and options are in the [next section](#payment-request-options).